-Offsetting the core also allows for a public to private gradient of activity on each floor plate, as tenants move from circulation and social spaces around the core to quieter perimeter offices with panoramic views.
-Freed from the interior of the building, circulation and amenity areas gain natural light and exterior views over the city to transform from conventional to vibrant public space.
+Offsetting the core also allows for a public-to-private gradient of activity on each floor plate as tenants move from circulation and social spaces around the core to quieter perimeter offices with panoramic views.
+Freed from the interior of the building, circulation, and amenity areas gain natural light and exterior views over the city to transform from conventional to vibrant public space.

-The tower's approach to circulation, social, and work spaces is unique, giving a new perspective in tower design.
-It serves Shenzhen’s growing body of global professionals whose space demand requirements require dynamism and spontaneity.
-Designed as an incubator for emerging technologies, it provides growing firms with evolving space requirements, befitting the modern user.
-Expanding on the tradition of Skidmore, Owings & Merrill’s 1958 Inland Steel Building in Chicago, the tower’s division revives a classic way to define the form, from the outside in, while creating nearly open floor plates for flexible use.
+Expanding on the tradition of Skidmore, Owings & Merrill’s 1958 Inland Steel Building in Chicago, the tower’s division revives a classic way to define the form from the outside in while creating nearly open floor plates for flexible use.
 The open, uninterrupted floor plate, made possible by the tower’s offset core, dramatically increases space-planning flexibility and offers healthier work environments with enhanced natural light and airflow.

-From the angle of deconstructivism, its separate disjointed volumes add to its spontaneous character, which might as well be critiqued as irrational.
-The proportion and balance between form exploration and actual lettable space is still a debate for non-conformist forms.
-The feeling of inferiority that some of these images ellicit on the observer is precisely what Frank Lloyd Wright disliked about the scale of buildings on cities like New York – he said man was disrespected.
-The awe produced by towers such as these in people come from a feeling of inferiority, belittling the user.
-However, the public seems to enjoy such extravagance, especially when it comes to architecture, the grander, the better.
+The feeling of inferiority that some of these images elicit in the observer is precisely what Frank Lloyd Wright disliked about the scale of buildings in cities like New York – he said the man was disrespected.
+The awe produced by towers such as these in people comes from a feeling of inferiority, belittling the user.
+However, the public seems to enjoy such extravagance, especially when it comes to architecture; the grander, the better.

 Looking for more amazing architectural inspiration?
 Uncover the architectural brilliance of Qujing Culture Centre and Álvaro Siza’s Floating Edifice in China and immerse yourself in their captivating grandeur.